akaashchitragar/Webart4U/content.md

 ## Hero Section

+### Tagline
+Your Vision, Our Expertise

-### Headline
+### Main Headline
-Transforming Digital Visions Into Reality Since 2002
+Crafting Digital Experiences That Transform Businesses Since 2002

-### Subheadline
+### Dynamic Subheadline
-Award-winning UI/UX design, web development, and mobile solutions that elevate your brand and drive business growth.
+We don't just build websites.
+We create digital solutions that drive growth, enhance user experience, and elevate your brand in the digital landscape.

+### Value Proposition Points
+- **Award-winning UI/UX Design** | Intuitive interfaces that captivate users
+- **Custom Web Development** | Scalable solutions built for performance
+- **AI-Powered Solutions** | Intelligent features that set you apart

-### CTA Button
+### Primary CTA
-Explore Our Portfolio
+Start Your Journey →

 ### Secondary CTA
-Schedule a Free Consultation
+View Our Portfolio

+### Background
+[Dynamic gradient overlay with subtle animation and portfolio preview]

 ---